Govind Ballabh Pant Social Science Institute: Manav Vikas Sangrahalaya (The Museum of Development of Man)

 The display section of the museum is an integral and complementary part of the research wing.
-The artifacts displayed focus on art and culture of different communities of our nation.
-Dioramas, replicas and other visuals show how people of various regions have passed through different phases of culture and change.
-At present there are two galleries in the museum.
+The artifacts displayed focus on art and culture of different communities of India.
+At present, there are two galleries in the museum.
 The first is the Manav Vikas ki Katha and the second one is the Ganga River Culture gallery.
 The gallery displaying Manav Vikas ki Katha highlights the march of civilization since prehistoric times.
-It presents a coherent history of the development, particularly, socio-economic, of human civilization in the specific context of north India.
-The other gallery, namely the Ganga River Culture gallery represents the socioeconomic and cultural continuity and change along the entire Ganga River belt through large paintings, photographs, artifacts and models.
+It presents a history of the development, particularly socio-economic, of human civilization in the specific context of north India.
+The other gallery, the Ganga River Culture gallery, represents the socioeconomic and cultural continuity and change along the Ganga River belt through paintings, photographs, artifacts, and models.